openearth/delft3dfmpy/README.rst

         ``conda env create -f environment.yml``

-    This should create a delft3dfmpy environment with the required dependencies.
+    This should create a ``delft3dfmpy`` environment with the required dependencies.

 5. Activate the created environment by the following command in command prompt:

         ``conda activate delft3dfmpy``

-    You now have a correct environment for installation of the ``delft3dfmpy`` Python package
+    You now have a correct and activated environment for installation of the ``delft3dfmpy`` Python package

 Python package ``delft3dfmpy``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^